Reblochon J.cathala Ot Le Grand BornandReblochon J.cathala Ot Le Grand Bornand

 what you need to know

-• In winter, the producers and cows stay at the foot of the mountains in the “ferme d’en bas” and in spring, they travel to the “ferme d’en haut” in the mountain pastures for 4 to 5 months.</Around 4 litres of milk are needed for 1 cheese weighing between 450 and 550g.
+• In winter, the producers and their cows stay at the foot of the mountains in the “ferme d’en bas”, and in spring they travel to the “ferme d’en haut” in the mountain pastures for 4 to 5 months.

-• Reblochon contains just 27% fat!
+• reblochon cheese contains just 27% fat!

 Our recipes based on Savoie Reblochon cheese

-• In winter in a reblochonnade, tartiflette, risotto, macaroni gratin or burger.
+• In winter, in a reblochonnade, tartiflette, risotto, macaroni gratin or burger.

-• In summer, in picorettes and verrines for the aperitif, a Reblochon mousse or an escabèche of sunny vegetables.
+• In summer, in picorettes and verrines for the aperitif, a Reblochon mousse or an escabeche of sunny vegetables.

 • In autumn, in a pizza with melting Reblochon cheese, a sweet potato tart, a kale wok or stuffed aubergines.